leeradev/Lightbringer/FAQ.md

 > This means you did not set up the `config.json` for the bot.
 Please read the [Lightbringer installation instructions](https://github.com/BobbyWibowo/Lightbringer#installing).

-- My game isn't showing after using `//setgame`!
+- My game isn't showing after using `lbsetgame`!
 > This isn't a bug, it's just how Discord works.
 It can't be fixed.
 Don't worry, your game shows for everyone else.
-If you want to check your game, just use `//userinfo`.
+If you want to check your game, just use `lbuserinfo`.